Antricks/rop_emporium/README.md

 See [https://ropemporium.com/](https://ropemporium.com/) for the original site.
 Huge thanks to the creators!

-I might add some writeups later if my payload generation scripts aren't self-documenting enough.
+I might add some writeups later.

 ## What's ROP?
 **R**eturn-**o**riented **p**rogramming (ROP) is a computer security exploit technique that allows an attacker to